 If time permits, repeat the activity by having each student choose an ocean plant to research.
 Have them cut plant shapes from craft paper.
 Add the plants to the ocean display so that the foliage camouflages the animals.
 You may use this as an opportunity to discuss camouflage and other ways ocean animals protect themselves.

 In this section of the lesson, students have the opportunity to create original poems -- either individually or as a class -- about ocean life.
 The ocean has inspired writers for centuries, and many poems have been written about the sea and the animals that live there.
 Read aloud a selection of published poems.
-(For suggestions, see the list of poetry collections and online nursery rhymes under the Resource List at the end of the lesson plan.)
+(For suggestions, see the list of poetry collections and online nursery rhymes under the Resources tab.)
 You may wish to choose poems about some of the animals that were researched in the previous activity, or invite students to browse through the collections in small groups and have them select the poems they would like to hear.
 (For a related lesson about poetry, see the EDSITEment lesson Play with Words: Rhyme & Verse.)

 As students listen to each poem, discuss the techniques the poet uses to create images of ocean life.
 What animal is the poem about?
 How does the poet describe the animal and where it lives?
 What kinds of details does the poet include about the animal?
 Does the poem include action?
 Is it funny?
 Sad?
 Try to choose a wide array of poems so that students can see the range of stylistic possibilities.
 Discuss with students the similarities and differences among the poems.